ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2023-11-29】[ph4nt0mbyt3 / Darkside](https://github.com/ph4nt0mbyt3/Darkside) - C# AV/EDR Killer using less-known driver (BYOVD)
+* 【2023-11-29】[BartoszCichecki / LenovoLegionToolkit](https://github.com/BartoszCichecki/LenovoLegionToolkit) - Lightweight Lenovo Vantage and Hotkeys replacement for Lenovo Legion laptops.
+* 【2023-11-29】[mob-sakai / SoftMaskForUGUI](https://github.com/mob-sakai/SoftMaskForUGUI) - UI Soft Mask is a smooth masking component for Unity UI (uGUI) elements.
+* 【2023-11-29】[Azure / data-api-builder](https://github.com/Azure/data-api-builder) - Data API builder for Azure Databases provides modern REST and GraphQL endpoints to your Azure Databases.
+* 【2023-11-29】[emberstack / kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector) - Custom Kubernetes controller that can be used to replicate secrets, configmaps and certificates.
+* 【2023-11-29】[AutoFixture / AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
+Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.
+* 【2023-11-29】[GenshinMatrix / genshin-woodmen](https://github.com/GenshinMatrix/genshin-woodmen) - 尘歌壶终结者(原神自动伐木姬 | Genshin Auto Wood Obtain | 原神自動伐採君)
 * 【2023-11-26】[d2phap / ImageGlass](https://github.com/d2phap/ImageGlass) - 🏞 A lightweight, versatile image viewer
 * 【2023-11-26】[GTA-ASM / SanAndreasUnity](https://github.com/GTA-ASM/SanAndreasUnity) - Open source reimplementation of GTA San Andreas game engine in Unity
 * 【2023-11-25】[HandyOrg / HandyControl](https://github.com/HandyOrg/HandyControl) - Contains some simple and commonly used WPF controls